View all categories

 There’s hope, though.
 If you aren’t getting what you want from sex right now, there are steps that you can take – both individually and as a couple – to make it feel better and more enjoyable.

 If you’re struggling with vaginal dryness or pain in particular, start by talking with your gynecologist.
 Vaginal lubricants can help make sex more comfortable in the moment.
-Non-hormonal vaginal moisturizers, like Bonafide’s Revaree® go a step further by helping to restore moisture to vaginal tissues with time and consistent use.
+Non-hormonal vaginal moisturizers, like Bonafide’s Revaree® Plus go a step further by helping to restore moisture to vaginal tissues with time and consistent use.
 For some women, topical hormonal therapies can also be a good choice.
 Always be sure to speak with your healthcare provider to determine the best solutions for you.

 Finally, don’t feel like you need to go through this alone.
 Being open with your partner about what you’re experiencing – and working together to find solutions – won’t just make sex more comfortable; it’ll likely serve to bring you even closer together.

-Talking About Sex with Your Partner
+How to Talk About Sex with Your Partner

 Conversations about sex don’t always come easy.
 But when it comes to sex after menopause, communicating what you’re feeling – both physically and emotionally – matters.
 “Your partner can’t necessarily read your mind,” Dr. Dweck says.